-- Examine and adjust accordingly pedestrian crossing times to accommodate vulnerable road users. - Implement bicycle lanes and other separated bicycle infrastructure on high volume and/or high speed roads. - Study high crash corridors and intersections for other improvements such as road diets, traffic calming, pavement marking improvements, and additional lighting to improve safety and visibility. - Install wrong-way driver dynamic alert systems at off ramps that have experienced wrong-way drivers or that have the potential for wrong-way drivers.
+• Examine and adjust accordingly pedestrian crossing times to accommodate vulnerable road users.

+• Implement bicycle lanes and other separated bicycle infrastructure on high volume and/or high speed roads.

+Study high crash corridors and intersections for other improvements such as road diets, traffic calming, pavement marking improvements, and additional lighting to improve safety and visibility.

+Install wrong-way driver dynamic alert systems at off ramps that have experienced wrong-way drivers or that or pedestrian crashes